 With nearly 3 million habitants within its walls, Rome, the 'Eternal City', is famous all over the world for many of its emblematic monuments and artistic accomplishments: the Roman Empire, the Seven Hills, La Dolce Vita (sweet life), the Vatican City and the movie “Three Coins in the Fountain� to mention just a few.
 The following areas describe the major areas in which our apartments are situated in the city.
 The Campo de' Fiori & Trevi area is the most centrally located.

-: a traditional meal of snails
+Essential: a traditional meal of snails

 Famous for: the Coliseum